Danidfra/nostr-pet/NIP.md

 `draft` `optional`

-This NIP defines event kinds `31124`, `14919`, and `14920` for managing virtual pet (Blobbi) lifecycle stages, interactions, and permanent records on Nostr.
+This NIP defines event kinds `31124`, `14919`, `14920`, `14921`, and `31125` for managing virtual pet (Blobbi) lifecycle stages, interactions, breeding, permanent records, and owner profiles on Nostr.

 ## Abstract

 This specification describes a system for creating, managing, and interacting with virtual pets called "Blobbi" on the Nostr network.
 Blobbi pets progress through three distinct life stages (egg, baby, and adult), each with unique care requirements and interaction possibilities.
-The system uses three event kinds: replaceable events for current state, regular events for interactions, and immutable records for permanent history.
+The system uses five event kinds: replaceable events for current state and owner profiles, regular events for interactions and breeding, and immutable records for permanent history.

 ## Motivation